Mexico in the OTI Festival 1976

 Mexico was represented at the OTI Festival 1976 with the song "De que te quiero, te quiero", written by Rubén Fuentes, Eduardo Magallanes, and Mario Molina Montes, and performed by Gilberto Valenzuela.
-The Mexican participating broadcaster, Televisa, selected its entry through a national selection with several phases.
+The Mexican participating broadcaster, Televisa, selected its entry through a national televised competition with several phases.
 The song, that was performed in position 6, placed 6th out of 19 competing entries, with 8 votes.
-In addition, Televisa was also the host broadcaster and staged the event at the Teatro Juan Ruiz de Alarcón of the Centro de Convenciones in Acapulco.
+In addition, Televisa was also the host broadcaster and staged the event at the Teatro Juan Ruiz de Alarcón of the Centro de Convenciones in Acapulco, after winning the previous edition with the song "La felicidad" by Gualberto Castro.

 National stage

-Televisa held a national selection with four televised qualifying rounds and a final to select its entry for the 5th edition of the OTI Festival.
+Televisa held a national competition with four televised qualifying rounds and a final to select its entry for the 5th edition of the OTI Festival.
 This fifth edition of the National OTI Festival featured 32 songs, of which eight reached the final.

-The shows were held at Teatro de la Ciudad in Mexico City, were presented by Raúl Velasco, and were broadcast on Canal 2.
+The shows were held at Televisa San Ángel studios in Mexico City, were presented by Raúl Velasco, and were broadcast on Canal 2 within the show Siempre en Domingo.
 The musical director was Chucho Ferrrer, who conducted the orchestra when required.
+Hermanos Zavala, the single mixed backing choir, were credited on the songs they accompanied.